Thanks for subscribing!

-A long-standing misconception about mental illness is that it’s not normal to feel badly.
+A long-standing myth about mental illness is that it’s not normal to feel badly.
 But mental health struggles are a normal part of the human condition.
 Nearly 20 percent of people in the U.S. suffer from anxiety, and approximately 7 percent experience an episode of major depression.
 These statistics only apply to diagnosable mental health conditions.
 There are many ways people experience mental health problems, and not all of them require a diagnosis.

 Part of breaking the mental health stigma is openly discussing the fact that many people will need mental health support at some point in their lives.
 In a World Health Organization (WHO) survey, about 50 percent of participants were diagnosed with a mental health illness at some point in their lives.
 According to the Centers for Disease Control and Prevention (CDC), 1 in 5 Americans will experience a mental illness in a given year, even if their symptoms are not severe.

 Although it’s normal to struggle, you don’t have to suffer.
 If you find your symptoms are keeping you from fulfilling your goals or functioning in daily life, there are effective solutions.
 For some, professional mental health care is part of the solution.
 For others, self-care and coping skills can bring relief.
 What matters most is that you feel empowered to do something to support your mental health.

 If you break your leg, no one expects you to walk off the pain.
 Just as you would seek care from a physician for a physical ailment, you should have the same expectation around receiving treatment for a mental health issue.
 You may feel like you have to deal with your mental health concerns alone.
 In reality, a wealth of support exists to help you feel better.

 Here are some signs that you might benefit from professional mental health support: